chrisosaurus/icarus/README.md

 * multiple dispatch (dispatch to functions is based on function name and type of arguments passed)
 * operator overloading
 * parametrized types (derived from C++ and Julia)
-* union types (tagged enums, staticly checked before being taken apart)
+* union types (tagged enums, statically checked before being taken apart)
     * like Rust's enums
     * like haskell's ADTs (Algebraic Data Types)
 * including both an interpreter and compiler (currently considering both C and LLVM bitcode as compiler backend outputs) - see `docs/components.md`